 Using a food processor, add a 12 oz bag of fresh whole cranberries and set to low for about 30 seconds or pulse until minced.
 Remove minced cranberries from the food processor and put them into a 1 qt bowl.
 Mix in 1/3 of a cup of white granulated sugar, zest of half of a lemon or 1 tsp, 1/2 tsp of freshly grated ginger, 2 oz of pineapple juice, and two dashes of ground cloves.
 Let it sit overnight but, three days will give it maximum flavor before serving.
 It’s so easy!
 Why buy canned cranberry relish?

 This Lemon Ginger Cranberry Relish is so flavorful, it just may cover up a dry turkey.
 You might want to bring it along to Thanksgiving dinner, if that may be the case.

 Like me, you’ve probably seen a variety of Cranberry Relish recipes online.
 Some recipes contain walnuts, orange or lemon zest, or even Grand Marnier which, I’m sure tastes wonderful!
 Cranberry Relish is usually either jellied, sauced or made with minced fresh cranberries.
 Some recipes are cooked but, my recipe is not and will only take minutes to prepare with minimal clean up using a food processor or blender.

-I think the combination of flavors is perfect!
+The combination of flavors is perfect!
 I suggest letting the Cranberry Relish sit three days before serving it, so the flavors can marry.

 This Lemon Ginger Cranberry Relish freezes well too.
-Just put it in a Ziploc container and put it the freezer for up to six months but, I think I’ve left it in longer than that and it still tasted great.
+Just put it in a Ziploc container and put it the freezer for up to six months but, I’ve left it in longer than that and it still tasted great.
 It will keep in your refrigerator for up to two weeks.

-- 1 lb of fresh cranberries, rinsed
+- 12 oz fresh whole cranberries, rinsed

 - ¼ cup or 2 oz of pineapple juice